wrapperband/FeathercoinWalletGuide/README.md

 ## Report Button

 This image shows the grid shown when the report button is pressed.
 In the example the grid is filtered on "all the transactions that happened today" and calculates the number and total.

+#### Exporting to csv file

-That can then be exported to a csv file the "Export" button at the bottom right of the window.
+The filtered list can then be exported to a csv file the "Export" button at the bottom right of the window.

 ![Report Button](/images/ftc-0.9.3.2-button.menu.Report.01.png)